-The header includes your first and last name and only relevant contact details without descriptive words.
-Avoid mentioning irrelevant information such as your birthday, marital status, number of children, etc. The name you use on your CV should be consistent with the name you use on professional social media platforms (e.g. LinkedIn) or the one you use in your email address.
+The header includes your first and last name and only relevant contact details without any descriptive words.
+Avoid mentioning irrelevant information such as your date of birth, nationality, marital status, number of children, etc.

 The professional experience part enlists all relevant positions – the operative word being “relevant”.
 Exclude unrelated, early career experience!
 Describe your scope of responsibilities in legible bullet points and add a separate section for selected successes that are expressed measurably – for the past 7-10 years or three most recent roles.
 Why?
 Given how little time recruiters, hiring managers and decision-makers have, part of the interview has to already happen at this stage via reading the CV.
 That is one of the major changes in CV writing of the past years!

 Other CV sections

-Other sections of your CV should contain only relevant information from your goal’s and hence the reader’s perspective.
+Other sections of your CV should contain only relevant information for your career goal and hence the reader’s perspective.

 Once your CV is ready, proofread it.
-Some professionals still believe that “messy CV, messy candidate”.
+Some professionals still believe that “messy CV = messy candidate”.
 Some recruiters won’t even interview a candidate whose CV has spelling mistakes.
 To get it right, double-check everything.
-Make sure there are no mistakes and there is a consistency in dates & names, bullet points & letters at the beginning of sentences, margins & background, title sections & fonts, as well as style & formatting in general.
+Make sure there are no mistakes and there is consistency in dates & names, bullet points & letters at the beginning of sentences, margins & the page background, title sections & fonts, as well as style & formatting in general.

 Other practical CV tips for Executives

-1. Enlist only the languages you actually can work in.
+- Enlist only the languages you can actually work in.

-2. Avoid mentioning character traits or describing yourself by saying “I am a creative person.”
+- Avoid mentioning your personality traits or describing yourself by saying “I am a creative person.”
 You’re an executive – allow your successes and delivered projects to speak for you.

-3. Save your CV as “Last Name First Name CV”.pdf and only ever share that format, unless you are later asked to submit a .doc version.
+- Save your CV as “Last Name First Name_CV EN.pdf” and only ever share that format, unless you are later asked to submit a .docx version.

-4. Ideal length: 2-3 pages.
-A rule of thumb is “1 page per every 10 years of experience.”
+- Ideal length: 2-3 pages.
+A rule of thumb is “1 page per 10 years of experience.”
 Exceptions may apply.

-5. Photo – the ever-ongoing question: yes or no?
+- Photo – the ever-present question: to add or not to add?
 The overall international trend is to go off-photo to decrease the chances of getting discriminated against.
 After all, few of us can risk losing our chance at an interview due to someone’s subconscious biases.
 In Europe, only add a professional photo if it helps you convey a certain message, style or personal brand.

-6. Don’t use 2-column CVs, as they don’t work well in ATS systems.
-They are difficult to read.
-They are not user-friendly and – although it doesn’t seem like it – they waste space.
+- Don’t use 2-column CVs, as they don’t work well in ATS systems.
+They are also difficult to read, they are not user-friendly, and – although it doesn’t seem like it – they waste space.
 Read our article on the topic here!